 Please note: 100% of ALL fees and donations are expressively for the development of The Creativity Party aims, structures, organisation, publicity, promotional activities, social-art philosophy, activities, and events, to be agreed and voted upon at any event that holds a quorum of not less than 3 - 7 persons.

 A real creative democracy should not allow for the power and decision-making process to lie in the hands and whims of a single autocratic leader, nor should creative power be held by a fixed permanent core group of individuals.
 Whether in a voluntary art organisation, politics, or Government itself, The Creativity Party operates processes and practices that ensure this will never happen.
-Each creative participant and each volunteer will be as creatively important and valued as everyone else in terms of ideas, experiences, skills, abilities, enthusiasm, motivations, and reasons for being involved with The Creativity Party.
+Each creative participant and each volunteer will be as creatively important and valued as anyone else in terms of ideas, experiences, skills, abilities, enthusiasm, motivations, and reasons for being involved with The Creativity Party.

 "It is the infinite well of collective creativity, and community social -art consciousness that is our most valuable resource from which to draw upon, and in this regard, all are considered equal."